JuliaReach/ReachabilityAnalysis.jl/docs/src/man/introduction.md

 the trajectories are always included in the resulting *flowpipe*.
 In the following section we introduce the terminology used in reachability analysis and formulate the reachability problem for a general class of mathematical systems.
-Further examples on how to use the library for other types of systems can be found in later sections of the manual, or you can directly jump to the [[Overview]](@ref) part.
+Further examples on how to use the library for other types of systems can be found in later sections of the manual.

 ## Terminology